ief015/KOHCTPYKTOP/snippets/logic-gates.md

 Add or remove NPN gates to desired number of inputs.
 This design illustrates a 4-input AND gate.

-Although it is possible to use one of the inputs in place of VCC, it can cause varying lag characteristics and unintended side-effects similar to the 2-input single-NPN gate shown previously.
+Although it is possible to use one of the inputs in place of VCC, it can cause varying lag characteristics and produce unintended spikes similar to the 2-input single-NPN gate shown above.

 ```
 eNrtmUsWgyAMRYUwcQ3dQuddS/e/kXpSqT+irfipekEGenmK0fOMJ+EebuXTlQ8X